TadiwaMahlunge/BBC-SOFTWARE-ENGINEERING-GRADUATE-TECHNICAL-TEST-LONDON-/README.md

 Test files have been provided.
 To pass a new csv file in please make sure it's in the same folder as the source code.
 Sorry.

-To run this code once compiled please run arguments in the following format:
+To run main once all .java files are compiled please run arguments in the following format:

 java A_Main_Of_Life ((input file)) ((number of iterations wanted)) ((output file))